weatherxm-network/weather-markets/london-resolver/README.md

 DATA VERIFICATION IS COMPLETED
 DATA VERIFIED DEVICES COUNT: 9
-LONDON DEVICES FROM DATAFRAME PARTICIPATING IN RESOLUTION AFTER FILTERING: 26% AVG TEMP: 9.49 Celsius
+LONDON DEVICES FROM DATAFRAME PARTICIPATING IN RESOLUTION AFTER FILTERING: 26% MEDIAN HIGHEST TEMP: 9.49 Celsius
 ```

-The daily median highesttemperature is the output in the end `AVG TEMP: 9.49 Celsius`
+The daily highest temperature is the output in the end `MEDIAN HIGHEST TEMP: 9.49 Celsius`

 The following is the output when executing the **runner.py** for a period of time: